 In addition to University Requirements:

-- 27 units of Public Administration Specialization Requirements
+- At least 21 units of Administration Specialization Requirements

 - Up to 9 units of specialization prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy specialization requirements.